hairyf/vue3-pixi/README.md

 </template>
 ```

-## Creating an application manually
+## Creating an pixi application manually

 Using the custom renderer inside `vue3-pixi-renderer`